-If personalized recommendations are the Holy Grail for customer loyalties, data has been the foundation for personalization.
-In fact, the pundits will all tell you that you need data, lots and lots of data to create truly personalized journeys.
-And that includes traffic, user behavior (signals), tons of queries, not to mention product reviews.
+If personalized experiences are the Holy Grail for customer loyalties, data has been the foundation for personalization.
+In fact, the pundits will all tell you that you need data, lots and lots of data to power key aspects of truly personalized journeys – like recommendations.
+And that “data” includes traffic, user behavior (signals), tons of queries, not to mention product reviews.

 Many of the recommendation systems that are out there are based on collaborative filtering – by comparing the current user to other users that have similar preferences.
 But what if you have sparse user data?
 Or you have first-time shoppers and don’t know much about them?
 Or people who prefer to always check out as guests?

 How do you recommend products for people you don’t know?
 Or are these shoppers automatically shut out from hyper-personalization?

 A new-ish technique lets organizations with low volumes of customer data, variable shopping habits, anonymous, or first-time customers, deliver personalization.
 This means you can determine the intent of any given customer and serve up personalized products most likely to convert.

 This technique requires machine learning, which analyzes products using the same method used in Natural Language Processing (NLP): embeddings.
 Word embeddings are the process of converting words to dense vectors (numeric representations).
 And in turn, these words are then analyzed to see how often they appear near each other, and how often they appear with certain parts of speech, such as nouns or verbs.